-Figure 1 Beta diversity of parasitoid, caterpillar, and subsampled caterpillar communities between all pairs of lowland rainforest sites measured by Sorensen (βSOR), Chao-Sorensen (βCS), and Bray-Curtis (βBC) dissimilarity indices, and its increase with distance.
+Figure 1 Beta diversity of parasitoid, caterpillar, and subsampled caterpillar communities between all pairs of lowland rainforest sites measured by Sorensen (βSOR), Chao-Sorensen (βCS), and Bray-Curtis (βBC) dissimilarity indices, and its increase with geographical distance.
 For mean ± SD values see Table S1.
 Caterpillar communities were subsampled to the number of parasitoid individuals observed per site to probe the consequences of lower sample size in parasitoid communities (empty orange points show mean of 999 subsamplings).

 Beta diversity of food web interactions

 We computed interaction turnover and its components separately for parasitoid-caterpillar and caterpillar-plant food webs.
 Overall interaction beta diversity was significantly higher in the parasitoid-caterpillar food webs than in the caterpillar-plant food webs (Figure 2).
 In both food webs, the interaction turnover was primarily caused by species turnover rather than rewiring.
 For caterpillars, the consequence of low rewiring is limited top-down control.
 Specifically, hosts can temporarily escape parasitoids by moving to a different location, creating a temporal refuge.
-In our dataset, caterpillar species experienced such “enemy-free space” from all parasitoids on average at 46% of sites they occupied (Figure S3A).
-Enemy-free space from a concrete parasitoid is even higher – caterpillars escape concrete parasitoids at 67% of sites (Figure S3B).
+In our dataset, caterpillar species experienced such “enemy-free space” from all parasitoids on average at 46% of sites they occupied (Fig. S3A).
+Enemy-free space from a concrete parasitoid is even higher – caterpillars escape concrete parasitoids at 67% of sites (Fig. S3B).

-Subsampling the larger caterpillar-plant datasets to the size of parasitoid-caterpillar datasets had little impact on overall interaction turnover and its components (Figure 2).
-We further explored how the rarity of plant (13 common plants only occurring on at least five sites) and caterpillar species (78 species with 50+ specimens) influences the interaction beta diversity.
+Subsampling the larger caterpillar-plant datasets to the size of parasitoid-caterpillar datasets had little impact on overall interaction turnover and its components (Fig. 2).
+We further explored how the rarity of plant (only 13 common plants occurried on at least five sites) and caterpillar species (78 species with 50+ specimens) influences the interaction beta diversity.
 Removing less-common caterpillars and plants had no impact on overall interaction dissimilarity in parasitoid – caterpillar webs, but it decreased overall interaction dissimilarity in caterpillar – plant webs (Table S3).
 Therefore, the difference between the two web levels cannot be explained by influence of rare plant and caterpillar species.

 Further, if parasitoids were more host-specific, this could explain their higher beta diversity compared to caterpillars.
-However, parasitoids used more host species than caterpillars both on local scale (mean+SD: 2.18 ± 1.49 vs. 1.56 ± 0.99) and across the entire area (5.46 ± 3.75 vs. 3.93 ± 2.97).
-Altogether 83 parasitoid and 165 caterpillar species passed threshold of 5+ reared specimens we set for this analysis.
+However, parasitoids used more host species than caterpillars both on a local scale (mean+SD: 2.18 ± 1.49 vs. 1.56 ± 0.99) and across the entire area (5.46 ± 3.75 vs. 3.93 ± 2.97).
+Altogether 83 parasitoid and 165 caterpillar species passed the threshold of 5+ reared specimens we set for this analysis.
 Specialization of parasitoids and caterpillars thus does not explain high parasitoid beta diversity.